eToro

 Regulation & Safety

-Regulation is crucial for fund safety. eToro is regulated by FCA, CySEC, ASIC (Tier 1), while Plus500 holds licenses from FCA, CySEC, ASIC, MAS (Tier 1). eToro scores 9/10 and Plus500 scores 9/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+Regulation is crucial for fund safety. eToro is regulated by FCA, CySEC, ASIC (Tier 1), while Plus500 holds licenses from FCA, CySEC, ASIC, MAS (Tier 1). eToro scores 9/10 and Plus500 scores 9/10 in this category. eToro has recognizable regulator coverage, but onboarding protections still depend on the contracting entity behind your account region.
+Plus500 shows 4 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Education & Research